AlexisSolo/AlexisSolo.github-io/README.md

 Welcome to my GitHub portfolio!
 I’m a recent BBA graduate in Management Information Systems from the University of Houston, with hands‑on experience in data engineering, BI/dashboard development, and process optimization.
 Here you’ll find projects that showcase my skills in Python, SQL, Power BI, and more.

----

-##  Professional Summary
-I’m a data‑driven MIS graduate passionate about building scalable business applications and data solutions.
-With proven experience in ETL pipeline development, process optimization, and Agile methodologies, I thrive on transforming raw data into actionable insights.

----

 ##  Skills & Technologies